Federated X-Armed Bandit: Algorithm and Analysis

 \item While eliminating the sub-optimal regions, \texttt{Fed-PNE} also explores deeper in the partition and splits one node into multiple nodes, which means that the number of nodes to be sampled may increase instead of decrease as $p$ increases.
 However, the number of remaining arms never increases in \texttt{PE}.
 This feature also brings more difficulty to the analysis of \texttt{FedPNE} because the phase length is dynamic instead of fixed;

-\item The elimination criteria in Eqn. \eqref{eqn: elimination_set} is novel and carefully designed, in the sense that it takes account of not only the Upper-Confidence Bound (UCB) terms $b_{h,i}$ for statistical uncertainty, but also the smoothness term $\nu_1\rho^h$, which reflects for the variation of the objective function inside one node. \end{itemize} \end{remark}
+\item The elimination criteria in Eqn. \eqref{eqn: elimination_set} is carefully designed so that non-optimal nodes are gradually eliminated.
+The design takes account of not only the Upper-Confidence Bound (UCB) terms $b_{h,i}$ for statistical uncertainty, but also the smoothness term $\nu_1\rho^h$, which reflects for the variation of the objective function inside one node. \end{list1} \end{remark}

-\begin{remark} It is worth mentioning that our algorithm requires the parameters $\nu_1, \rho$ as part of the input, which measures how fast the diameter of a node shrinks in the partition.
+\begin{remark} Compared with centralized $\mathcal{X}$-armed bandit algorithms such as \texttt{HOO} and \texttt{HCT}, our algorithm is also unique in the sense that none of them can deal with the federated, heterogeneous learning setting.
+The collaboration scheme and the length of each phase $\mathcal{T}^p$ is carefully designed so that the communication to the server is effective.
+It is worth mentioning that our algorithm requires the parameters $\nu_1, \rho$ as part of the input, which measures how fast the diameter of a node shrinks in the partition.
 These parameters are important because they characterize the smoothness of the global objective and we need them to determine the threshold $\tau_h$ and the elimination set $\mathcal{E}^p$.
 This information is crucial to ensure that validity of cumulative regret analysis theorems even for centralized $\mathcal{X}$-armed bandit problems.
-Most of existing $\mathcal{X}$-armed bandit algorithms, such as \texttt{HOO}\citep{bubeck2011X}, \texttt{HCT}\citep{azar2014online} and \texttt{VHCT}\citep{li2021optimumstatistical}, all require these parameters. \end{remark}
+Most of existing $\mathcal{X}$-armed bandit algorithms, such as \citet{bubeck2011X}, \citet{azar2014online} and \citet{li2021optimumstatistical}, require these parameters. \end{remark}